gildobjanschi/RISCV_PROCESSOR/README.md

 ## More work needed
 I appreciate feedback for bug fixes and improvements.
 There are a few area where I would like to see performace improvements:
 * Improve the performance of the multiplier and divider.
-* One of the performance bottlenecks is the instruction cache in mem_space.sv.
+* One of the performance bottlenecks is the instruction cache.
 * Increase the maximum frequency for the overall design with optimizations.

 ## Blue Whale Hardware